 AI Finance Team — Roles & Permissions

-This guide describes how access works in AI Finance Team today.
+This guide describes how access works in AI Finance Team.
 It covers what users can do based on their role and how membership is granted.

 How the Platform Is Organized